ZhangZhuoSJTU/Web3Bugs/README.md

 <br>

-Please be aware that <strong>this repository is currently undergoing active development, and the data may change over time due to ongoing code4rena contests</strong>.
+Please be aware that __this repository is currently undergoing active development, and the data may change over time due to ongoing code4rena contests__.

-## Research on Automatic Semantical Oracles
+## Research on Vulnerability Detection with Automatic Semantical Oracles

 We plan to compile a comprehensive list of resources that focus on developing semantical oracles for smart contracts.
 We welcome any additional suggestions or contributions from the community to help expand and improve the list.